 With that said, there is a long list of people I would like to acknowledge for their contributions to this book and for supporting me in this process.

-I also want to thank everyone who took the time to read and provide feedback on chapters of this book for me.
-This includes Meghan Harris, Alexis Swanz, Allyson Hanson, Rohan Alexander, Peter Higgins, Emily Riederer, Priyanka Gagneja, Jennifer Huck, Danielle Pico, Kristin Briney, Hope Lancaster, Gizem Solmaz-Ratzlaff, Crystal Steltenpohl, Leigh McLean, Jessica Logan, Chris Schatschneider, Tara Reynolds, and Kerry Shea.
+A big thank you to David Grubbs and Curtis Hill at CRC Press for supporting me through the publishing process.
+Also, thank you to everyone who took the time to read and provide feedback on chapters of this book.
+This includes Meghan Harris, Lexi Swanz, Ally Hanson, Rohan Alexander, Peter Higgins, Emily Riederer, Priyanka Gagneja, Jennifer Huck, Danielle Pico, Kristin Briney, Hope Lancaster, Gizem Solmaz-Ratzlaff, Crystal Steltenpohl, Leigh McLean, Jessica Logan, Chris Schatschneider, Tara Reynolds, Kerry Shea, Joscelin Rocha-Hidalgo, John Muschelli, and Sara Hart.
 Your revisions and insight helped make this a more cohesive and useful book!

 A special thank you to Keith Herman as well.
-Many years ago he suggested I write a book titled Data Management in Large-Scale Education Research, which at the time seemed unimaginable to me.
-Thank you to Keith for believing I could do something I didn’t even know was possible.
+Many years ago he suggested I write a book titled Data Management in Large-Scale Education Research, which seemed unimaginable to me to me at the time.
+Thank you to Keith for envisioning this book long before I ever could.

 Last, thank you to Josh for fully supporting me in the decision to write this book and to Fox for being the reason I remember to step away from my computer from time to time and have fun.